Landesarchiv-Thueringen/x-man/test/README.md

 ## Preparation

-Build and run the application as described in [Installation #Getting Started](../doc/Installation.md#getting-started).
+Build and run the application as described in [Getting Started](https://landesarchiv-thueringen.github.io/x-man/installation/#getting-started).

 In this directory, run